 When I was a little girl I dreamed of living in an old house, preferably one with one or two ghostly roommates.
 I was a bit of a strange, macabre child, and something always fascinated me about the old, the relic, the worn.
 To be in a house or to hold an object that was used in a different time, when the entire world looked different, when people were different, made my little imagination explode with wonder.
 People died, but the things they used did not.
 They remained, links to generations past, touched by hands long since laid to rest in the earth.

 As a young California girl, I remember the oldest house in our town was perhaps from the late 1880's.
 My eyes would fixate on that sprawling Victorian every time we drove by.
-It wasn't until I learned of places like Salem, Boston, or any east coast locale did I realize our country had houses and things that were much older than anything in my young, west coast habitat, and I longed to step foot into places where Revolutionary War soldiers lingered, or to see where a seventeenth century accused witch called home.
+It wasn't until I learned of places like Salem, Boston, or any east coast locale did I realize our country had houses and things that were much older than anything in my young, west coast town, and I longed to step foot into places where Revolutionary War soldiers lingered, or to see where a seventeenth century accused witch called home.

 Antiques, as it turns out, aren't cheap, and filling a home of four children with expensive relics of the past was fraught with risk.
 But the older they get (the kids, that is), the more willing I've been to bring in the antiques and fill my environment with those things that make my heart happy.